-Once published, these new reports will be used to update the controversial red/amber/green (RAG) ratings first published by the government earlier this year and was intended to demonstrate progress councils have made and how they compare to one another.
+The reports will be used to update the red/amber/green (RAG) ratings first published by the Government earlier this year and are intended to demonstrate how councils are performing on maintenance compared to one another.

 Roads and buses minister, Simon Lightwood, said: ‘For too long motorists have been left incensed by short-term work being prioritised over genuine long-term repairs.'